-This piece originally appeared in The Hill on September 16, 2016
+This article originally appeared in Inside Sources on October 19, 2016

 Check out TPA's latest report on some of the most well-known failures in govenrment broadband.
 Billions of taxpayer dollars wasted on government-owned networks (GONs) from coast to coast all across the United States » Read the Full Report